Devrim-Celik/closed_loops_hackathon/README.md

 Group Name: Loopsters Mejores
 Group Members: Pascal Schröder, Marc Vidal De Palol, Devrim Celik
-Timeframe: $3$ days (10.10.2020 - 12.10.2020)
+Timeframe: 3 days (10.10.2020 - 12.10.2020)

 ## Abstract
 This is the github repository of the *Loopsters Mejores*.
-Our idea revolves generating an "optimal current $I_O$" which is then used to train an LSTM, effectively avoiding the problem of propagating gradients through the dynamical system.
+Our idea revolves generating an "optimal current" which is then used to train an LSTM, effectively avoiding the problem of propagating gradients through the dynamical system.

 ## Repositoy
 + ```visualization```: Containg a notebook for visualization.